MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

     |59|**Balance (LCY)**|**FlowField**|**..Enddate**|**EndBalanceLCY**|
     |61|**Net Change (LCY)**|**FlowField**|**Startdate..Enddate**|**NetChangeLCYPeriod**|

-Sean has almost completed the setup, but he wants to verify that the data export source meets the technical requirements of the auditors' tool.
+Sean has almost completed the setup, but wants to verify that the data export source meets the technical requirements of the auditors' tool.

 ### To validate the data export source

 Choose the **Validate** action.

 Sean has now completed the setup of the data export based on the requirements from Cassie.
-He notifies her that she can start exporting data for the tax auditors.
+Sean notifies Cassie to start exporting data for the tax auditors.

 ## Exporting Data for the Tax Auditors
-Cassie wants to export data that she can then send to the tax auditors.
+Cassie wants to export data that can be sent to the tax auditors.

 ### To export data